 Frontier with Risk-Free

-• The efficient frontier would be the tangent line
+• The efficient frontier is the tangent line from $r_f$ to the risky frontier

-• Tangent portfolio $e$ is a optimal portfolio with zero risk-free asset
+• The tangent portfolio $e$ is the optimal risky portfolio (zero weight in risk-free asset)

-• The efficient frontier above $e$ will require borrowing (negative weight in risk-free asset)
+• Portfolios above $e$ require borrowing (negative weight in risk-free asset)

-The tangent portfolio $e$ is really important, it will consider as the “market portfolio” with certain condition, we will discuss this in the next section.
-Now, let’s figure out the coordinates of the tangent portfolio $e$, by setting the slope of the tangent line equal to partial derivative of the hyperbola on $\sigma$.
+The tangent portfolio $e$ is especially important; under certain conditions, it becomes the “market portfolio” (discussed in the next section).
+To find its coordinates, set the slope of the tangent line equal to the derivative of the hyperbola with respect to $\sigma$:

 \[\frac{d E[\tilde r_p]}{d \sigma_p} = \pm \frac{D \sigma_p}{\sqrt{CD\sigma_p^2 - D}}\]